Mozambique: Striking Doctors Seek Injunction

 The health service had not recruited these doctors previously for budgetary reasons.
 The constraints on the Mozambican state budget mean that not every doctor who completes a medical training course will be able to walk into a job in a public health unit.
 Some, however, may be in private practice.

-The new recruits will initially replace the strikers on a temporary basis, but the government has warned that the placements could become permanent, if the strikers do not return to work.
+The recruits will initially replace the strikers on a temporary basis, but the government has warned that the placements could become permanent if the strikers do not return to work.

 Neither the AMM nor the Health Ministry have issued reliable statistics about the strike.
 It is thus not clear how many doctors are on strike, and how many health units are affected.